Price: $10.99 (paperback)

-Ascendant II is available in paperback format through Amazon and will be available soon through Barnes and Noble and through Overdrive.
-Ebook editions will be available soon.
+Ascendant II is available in paperback format through Amazon and through Barnes and Noble.
+Ebook editions are available for 24symbols, iBooks, kindle, kobo, nook, scribd, and will be available soon on other platforms.
 All of the proceeds from Ascendant II – as well as many of the other volumes in the Bibliotheca Alexandrina series – will be used to help promote the revival of the worship of the Greek and Egyptian Gods, with a portion of the proceeds given to a worthy charitable organization in their name.
 So, not only will you be getting a wonderful book about sacred journeys – but your money will be going to do good work and help the revival of ancient polytheistic religions.

 ATTENTION Librarians, Teachers and Retailers: Ascendant II is also available at reduced cost for academic institutions, lending libraries (public and private) and retailers.
 Check our online store, or email firstname.lastname@example.org with any questions.

 We are rebuilding the Library of Alexandria one book at a time!

 On the Goodness of the Gods: An Essay in Moral Theology by John Michael Greer … 9